 Fire PRA Systems and Equipment: Structures, systems, components, and cables (power, instrumentation and control) credited for plant shutdown in the context of a fire PRA.
 The fire PRA systems and equipment will typically include all of the fire SSD systems and equipment, other systems and equipment credited in the internal events PRA, and other systems and equipment subject to unique fire-induced failure modes (e.g., components susceptible to fire-induced spurious actuation).

-Fire Protection Defense in Depth: Achieving the required degree of reactor safety using administrative controls, and features, and SSD capability.
+Fire Protection Defense in Depth (DID): Achieving the required degree of reactor safety using administrative controls, fire protection systems and features, and SSD capability.
 It is aimed at preventing fires from starting, rapidly detecting and suppressing fires that occur, and protecting of the reactor’s ability to safely shutdown if a fire is not promptly extinguished.
 (Reference 7)

 Fire Protection Feature: Administrative controls, fire barriers, means of egress, industrial fire brigade personnel, and other features provided for fire protection purposes.
 (Reference 9)